socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'overwrite.cli.url' => '',

-Use this configuration parameter to specify the base URL for any URLs which are generated within Nextcloud using any kind of command line tools (cron or occ).
+Use this configuration parameter to specify the base URL for any URLs which are generated within cyfrSpaces using any kind of command line tools (cron or occ).
 The value should contain the full base URL:
 ``https://www.example.com/nextcloud``